scpinella/SI507-HW6/README.md

 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

-This query counts the number of elements that are in a list.
-It just looks for items with the <li> tag.
+This query counts the number of elements that are in any list.
+It just looks for items with the <li> (list) tag.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**